polarvis/polarvis.github.io/_pages/dashboard.md

 At the heart of the dashboard is a network graph showing how identical images were shared across social media accounts.
 By mapping these image-sharing patterns, the dashboard helps uncover both polarisation—when images circulate only within partisan communities—and cross-cutting reach, where the same visuals are shared across political divides.

-Developed by [Tobias Raidl (TU Wien)](https://www.linkedin.com/in/tobias-raidl/) in collaboration with the PolarVis team at the University of Vienna, the tool was designed to support exploratory analysis of visual content and its role in shaping online debate.
+Developed by [Tobias Raidl](https://www.linkedin.com/in/tobias-raidl/) in collaboration with the PolarVis team at the University of Vienna, the tool was designed to support exploratory analysis of visual content and its role in shaping online debate.

 Users can: